home

 the distance between an idea and a built thing has compressed to almost nothing. the tools belong to anyone who learns them. the knowledge is no longer behind credential walls. the income is no longer tied to a geography. this is either the most significant opening in a generation or background noise, depending entirely on whether you can see it.

-the path most people follow was designed for a different problem. it solves the question of how to move many people through a system that needs reliable, replaceable labor — and it does that well. it was never designed to help a specific person build a specific life. that part was always yours to figure out. most people are still waiting for someone to mention that.
+the path most people follow was designed for a different problem. it solves the question of how to move many people through a system that needs reliable, replaceable labor. it does that well. it was never designed to help a specific person build a specific life. that part was always yours to figure out. most people are still waiting for someone to mention that.

 most walls are local. they feel permanent because the people around you share them. cross a border, stay long enough to stop being a tourist, and the obvious becomes questionable. what people call reality is mostly a consensus inherited without choosing. most of it was decided before you were old enough to question it.